About the Project

-In June 2021, WMG at the University of Warwick, with partners University of Birmingham and Mind, the mental health charity, will begin delivery of the INWORK pilots, trialling new methods of mental health and wellbeing support for employees in the Midlands.
+In July 2021, the University of Warwick, with partners University of Birmingham and Mind, the mental health charity, began delivery of the INWORK pilots, trialling new methods of mental health and wellbeing support for employees in the Midlands.

 The INWORK pilots will deliver evidence-based interventions designed to support the mental health and wellbeing of employees across the region, and increase productivity.
 They are funded by Midlands Engine and form part of the wider Mental Health and Productivity Pilot (MHPP) programme.
 Find out more about the programme.

-In April 2021, organisations will start advertising the pilots to their staff.
-For those eligible and selected to take part, delivery of the pilot will begin in June 2021.
+In April 2021, organisations started advertising the pilots to their staff.
+For those eligible and selected to take part, delivery of the pilot will take place between July 2021 and April 2022.
 Three different interventions will be trialled as part of INWORK: REST, SLEEP and MENTOR.

 Another MHPP pilot led by the Universities of Loughborough and Nottingham aims to help staff on long term sick leave return to work in a healthy and sustainable way.
 For more information please visit the PROWORK webpage.